 The 5G ProSe Layer-2 UE-to-Network Relay provides forwarding functionality that can relay any type of traffic over the PC5 link.

-The 5G ProSe Layer-2 UE-to-Network Relay provides the functionality to support connectivity to the 5GS for Remote UEs.
-A UE is considered to be a 5G ProSe Remote UE if it has successfully established a PC5 link to the 5G ProSe Layer-2 UE-to-Network Relay.
-A 5G ProSe Remote UE can be located within NG-RAN coverage or outside of NG-RAN coverage.
+The 5G ProSe Layer-2 UE-to-Network Relay provides the functionality to support connectivity to the 5GS for 5G ProSe Layer-2 Remote UEs.
+A UE is considered to be a 5G ProSe Layer-2 Remote UE if it has successfully established a PC5 link to the 5G ProSe Layer-2 UE-to-Network Relay.
+A 5G ProSe Layer-2 Remote UE can be located within NG-RAN coverage or outside of NG-RAN coverage.

-For Relay Discovery, the standalone discovery is used, and both Model A and Model B are supported.
+For 5G ProSe UE-to-Network Relay Discovery, the standalone discovery is used, and both Model A and Model B are supported.

-For PLMN selection and relay selection in the 5G ProSe remote UE:
+For PLMN selection and relay selection in the 5G ProSe Layer-2 Remote UE:

-- The 5G ProSe Remote UE checks whether the Relay's PLMN is authorized for relay, and only the authorized PLMNs are the available PLMNs for NAS PLMN selection;
+- The 5G ProSe Layer-2 Remote UE checks whether the 5G ProSe Layer-2 UE-to-Network Relay's PLMN is authorized for relay, and only the authorized PLMNs are the available PLMNs for NAS PLMN selection;

-- The 5G ProSe Remote UE selects the relay based on the selected PLMN by NAS layer.
+- The 5G ProSe Layer-2 Remote UE selects the 5G ProSe Layer-2 UE-to-Network Relay based on the selected PLMN by NAS layer.